mrelan1/waxham-workflow/04_MemBrain/guide_to_membrain.md

 **2. Organize your Files**

-Place your aligned, binned *.mrc tomograms from etomo in a directory named membrain_inputs/.
+Place your aligned, binned, and denoised *.mrc tomograms from etomo in a directory named membrain_inputs/.

 Then, create an empty output directory: